named-data/python-ndn/docs/src/lvs/lvs.rst

 A temporary pattern ``_pattern`` occuring in a name pattern does **not** need to match with a unique value.
 In the previous example, ``#KEY: "KEY"/_/_/_`` can match with names like ``KEY/1/self/1``, and there is no need for the last three components to be the same.
-A temporary pattern can be constrainted, but it cannot occur on the right hand side of a component constraint of another pattern.
+A temporary pattern can be constrained, but it cannot occur on the right hand side of a component constraint of another pattern.

 Formal Grammar